aryzh/Telegram-CIty-Kiev-BOT/README.md

-# Telegram-City-Kiev-BOT
+# Telegram-City-Kiev-BOT based on pyTelegramBotAPI.

-Information BOT for Kiev Ukraine
+Information City BOT for Kiev Ukraine.
+RUSSIAN output.
+ENG or Russian inputs.

-HELLO PLEASE DON'T DOWNLOAD - UNDER CONSTRACTION

-Kiev City BOT understands ~ 1000 commands and supports:
+Kiev City BOT understandsmore than 1000 commands and supports:

 - metro station list and desciption for all station
 - travel calculator for Kiev metro